 variable costs such as fuel, oil, tires, and maintenance.

 What Is the Best Car Allowance Fit?

-Keep in mind that employee’s vehicle-related costs vary from one geographical area to another and that some of the expenses also depend on the type of vehicle.
-That’s why it’s hard to find a one-size fit all solution.
+Remember that employees’ vehicle-related costs vary from one geographical area to another and that some of the expenses also depend on the type of vehicle.
+That’s why it’s hard to find a one-size fit solution.

-Let’s take for example the IRS mileage rate.
-It is based on an annual study of variable and fixed costs of using a car.
-These costs include insurance, maintenance, depreciation, repairs, gas, tires, and oil.
+Let’s take, for example, the IRS mileage rate.
+It is based on an annual study of variable and fixed car use costs.
+These costs include insurance, maintenance, depreciation, repairs, gas prices, tires, and oil.

 However, when your employees receive the same mileage rate for two different territory sizes and locations, there might be an inequitable difference in their take-home pay.

-If you use the standardized IRS mileage rate, keep in mind that it can lead to excessive driving, as with high-mileage drivers, ﬁxed costs spread out over a larger number of miles.
+If you use the standardized IRS mileage rate, remember that it can lead to excessive driving, as with high-mileage drivers, ﬁxed costs spread out over a larger number of miles.

 These drivers can cover their costs more efficiently than those who drive lower miles.

-If you have employees across the country, to ensure they are not over or underpaid, you may opt for a “fixed and variable plan,” also known as FAVR.
-Such car allowance can be tailored to fit each employee’s actual costs.
-FAVR consists of:
+If you have employees across the country, you may opt for a “fixed and variable plan,” also known as FAVR, to ensure they are not over or underpaid.
+FAVR plan can be tailored to fit each employee’s actual costs.

-To determine the car allowance amount accurately, you will need reliable data.
-If your workers are traveling for business purposes in and from various geographical locations, their costs also need to be treated location-specific.
+If your workers travel for business purposes in and from various geographical locations, their travel expenses also need to be treated as location-specific.